Lymphoma of the brain or spinal cord is also known as primary central nervous system (CNS) lymphoma. Or doctors call it primary cerebral lymphoma.

 - if you have tumour cells left behind after the initial treatment

-You usually have radiotherapy to the whole brain and targeted treatment (boost dose) to the area of lymphoma.
+You usually have radiotherapy to the whole brain.
+You might also have a targeted treatment (boost dose) to the area of lymphoma.

 You have regular appointments with your doctor or nurse after treatment finishes.
 Your doctor examines you at each appointment.
 They ask how you are feeling, whether you have had any symptoms or side effects, and if you are worried about anything.
 You also have MRI scans on some visits.

 How often you have check ups depends on your individual situation.

 For a lymphoma of the brain or the spinal cord, you usually have an MRI scan every 3 to 4 months, for up to 2 years.

 Coping with lymphoma of the brain or spinal cord

 Coping with a diagnosis of cancer can be difficult, both practically and emotionally.
 It can be especially difficult when you have a rare cancer.
 Being well informed about the type of cancer you have, and its treatment can make it easier to cope.